What Changed in This Update (July 2026)

 C. Practical Recommendations

-The following two sections outline practical recommendations for developers that find themselves in need of making or defending a complaint for infringement on Apple’s or Google’s platform.
+The following two sections outline practical recommendations for developers that find themselves in need of making or defending a complaint for infringement on Apple’s or Google’s platforms.

 1. For complainants: how to file an effective IP complaint with Google or Apple